SoftFeta/translate_romanize_keyword_search_title/README.md

 * `google-transliteration`

-Does not transliterate into English.
+Does not transliterate into English at all.

 # German
 *Ölpreis* ('oil price' in English) should be normalised to *oelpreis* for searching.
 Likewise, *Vorgefühl* to *vorgefuehl* and *nächst* to *naechst*. *weiß* should be *weiss*.
 All existing libraries do not handle these.

 # Azerbaijani
 `unidecode` normalises the Azeri *ə* to *@* but news outlets use *e*.

+# Japanese
+Romaji without macrons or extra vowels.